Silicon combines with oxygen and takes the form of sand.

 When silicon is mixed with other elements, the compound is often referred to as a silicate.
 Silicates are extremely abundant and are used in a wide variety of industrial processes.
 They can be heated or treated with other chemical compounds to release their silicon or to bond with other materials for various purposes.
 When bonded to metal, this element increases the strength and hardness of the metal.
 Most industries use silicates in their products to make them stronger and more durable.
 The element is also commonly used as a base material for sealants, putties, and some types of synthetic oils.

-See also What is agarose gel?
+See also What is frequency theory?

 Silicone is used in many applications, such as the manufacture of baking sheets.